 Agile Method: This article explains the Agile Method in a practical way.
+Next to what it is (definition and origin), this article also highlights the Agile manifest and core values, the 12 principles, it’s relationship with Kanban, Scrum, DevOps and the Waterfall Method and the core aspects opf Agile leadership.
 After reading you will understand the basics of this powerful information technology method.
+Enjoy reading!

 The Agile Method, agile methodology or agile project management is an iterative approach to project management and software development.
 The term agile means resilient, or skillful, and is also used to indicate a way of working that is flexible or agile.